Earn an Environmental Science Degree

 Online Environmental Science Degree Program

-Environmental scientists are stewards of the planet.
-They analyze environmental issues related to everything from climate change to overpopulation to biodiversity.
-They are the champions of clean energy, clean air and a thriving, healthy planet.
+Environmental scientists are key stewards of our planet.
+They analyze environmental issues related to everything from climate crisis to changes in biodiversity.
+They are the champions of sustainability and protecting Earth's health.

-Southern New Hampshire University’s Bachelor of Science (BS) in Environmental Science degree online program gives you a strong foundation in natural and physical sciences.
-You can gain the education and hands-on experience you need to pursue your passion for the environment.
+Southern New Hampshire University’s Bachelor of Science (BS) in Environmental Science degree online program provides a strong foundation in natural and physical sciences.
+It focuses on current environmental issues and explores areas of the environment, including natural resource conservation, wildlife ecology and water quality management.

 What You'll Learn

-- How the human and natural world interact
+- How humans and the natural world interact

 How You'll Learn